roronoaBoi/orkes-poc/workerSolution/README.md

 # Orkes Platform Orchestration Demo

 This example demonstrates orchestration using several native features of the Orkes platform, including Webhooks, User Forms, Worker Tasks, Switches, and Inline Tasks.
-This example leverages the Orkes development environment.
+This example can be deployed in the the Orkes Conductor development environment.

 ## Set Up

+- In your Orkes Conductor developer environment, create definitions for the respective `userForms`, `webhooks`, and `workflows` located in this directory.

-Create a `.env` file in the `workerSolution` directory, and add a `TOKEN` parameter.
+- Create a `.env` file in the `workerSolution` directory, and add a `TOKEN` parameter.
+This token can be generated from the Orkes Conductor developer environment.

 ```bash
 TOKEN=5b1d73376dhy2a92960a0171b...